-Through our subsidiary Argo Re, in 2011, we entered into two reinsurance contracts with a special purpose reinsurance company that provided us with protection against certain severe catastrophe events and the occurrence of multiple significant catastrophe events during the same year.
-The special purpose reinsurance company provided the reinsurance through two catastrophe bond transactions that were supported by two collateralized facilities.
-The reinsurance contracts were deemed to be derivatives.
-We recorded these contracts at fair value, and such fair value was included in "Other assets" in our Consolidated Balance Sheets with any changes in the value reflected in "Other reinsurance-related expenses" in our Consolidated Statements of Income.
-See Note 5, "Derivative Instruments" for related disclosures.
+Through our subsidiary Argo Re, in December 2011, we entered into a reinsurance contract with a special purpose reinsurance company that provided us with protection against certain severe catastrophe events and the occurrence of multiple significant catastrophe events during the same year.
+The special purpose reinsurance company provided the reinsurance through a catastrophe bond transaction that was supported by a collateralized facility.
+The reinsurance contract was deemed to be a derivative.
+We recorded the contract at fair value, with any changes in the value reflected in "Other reinsurance-related expenses" in our Consolidated Statements of Income.
+See Note 4, "Derivative Instruments" for related disclosures.